 Length and Frequency of Contact

 It is important that mentors are available to the assigned mentee during the 12 months that span the time between the first and second AAFP National Conference of Family Medicine Residents and Medical Students.
 Before attending the leadership program, residents and students are assigned or "matched" with an AAFP family physician mentor, then through an initial introductory call or email, a scheduled method of monthly required contact will be established.
 The minimum monthly contacts can be by phone call, email or, if possible, a face-to-face meeting.
-These opportunities help accomplish the goals of developing a productive relationship, allowing the mentee to ask questions of interest, in general, and those specifically related to his or her project, and allowing the mentor to assess progress on the mentee's project.
+These opportunities help accomplish the goals of developing a productive relationship, allowing the mentee to ask questions of interest, in general, and those specifically related to his or her project, and allowing the mentor to assess progress on the mentee's Leadership Project.

 Beyond the project deadline, less frequent communication may be needed, though some additional communication regarding the ongoing activities and curricular life of the student/resident is advantageous.

 Though an occasional face-to-face meeting is desirable, it is not required.
 However, if the mentor can attend the AAFP National Conference and willing to travel at his or her own expense, this is a great opportunity for an in-person "meet and greet".

 The mentor is involved with two major deadlines: The Leadership Project Plan (charter/detailed timeline) and final Leadership project submission.
 After attending the FML Emerging Leader Institute, mentees prepare and work on their project topic/idea, then share with mentor to develop their Leadership Project Plan.
 Once the mentor has discussed the Leadership Project Plan with the mentee, the mentor signs off in October.

 During the months leading up to the final Leadership Project submission, monthly contact should continue, even if it is a quick check-in.
 We’ve developed a Best Practices(1 page PDF) resource document that can be reviewed and downloaded.